What Is a Marketing Plan and Does Your Independent Retail Store Need One?

 The good news is that creating a plan for your small business doesn’t have to be difficult or expensive.

-But build it and they will come just doesn’t work in 2017.
+But build it and they will come just doesn’t work.

 And just for the record, word-of-mouth is not a marketing plan.
 It’s the bonus, the pink frosting on the vanilla cupcake.